Fred Allen: Film

-Concurrent with his radio duties, Allen made occasional motion pictures, appearing in seven full-length features and three shorts between 1929 and 1952.
-His first film, filmed by Paramount Pictures at its New York studio, was The Installment Collector (1929), a nine-minute adaptation of one of his vaudeville acts, in which he remits a succession of personal articles to an insistent debt collector.
-Allen followed this with two shorts for Vitaphone, also filmed in New York.
-Allen's first feature film was the 1935 Dick Powell musical comedy Thanks a Million, which The New York Times reviewed, naming only Allen in their headline.
-1940's Love Thy Neighbor played off the comic feud with Jack Benny.
-His sole leading role was as flea circus impresario Fred F. Trumble Floogle, in the frenetic It's in the Bag!, a loose adaptation of Ilf and Petrov's novel The Twelve Chairs.
+Concurrent with his radio duties, Allen made occasional motion pictures by appearing in seven full-length features and three shorts between 1929 and 1952.
+His first film, filmed by Paramount Pictures at its New York studio, was The Installment Collector (1929), a nine-minute adaptation of one of his vaudeville acts in which he remits a succession of personal articles to an insistent debt collector.
+Allen followed it with two shorts for Vitaphone, also filmed in New York.

+By 1935 Allen was firmly established as a radio personality, and Hollywood wanted to cash in on his popularity.
+He signed with 20th Century-Fox to appear in two feature films.
+The first was the Dick Powell musical comedy Thanks a Million (1935), which Andre Sennwald of The New York Times reviewed by naming only Allen in its headline.
+Allen owed Fox a second film but his busy radio schedule in New York kept him away from the movie studio.
+It wasn't until 1937 that Allen was able to fulfill the movie commitment, which became the Alice Faye musical Sally, Irene and Mary (released in March 1938).
+Allen never thought of himself as having movie-star looks -- "I always come off like a dufflebag with a nose, photogenically" -- and confined himself to only occasional screen appearances.
+In 1940, Love Thy Neighbor played off the comic feud with Jack Benny.
+Allen's sole leading role was as flea circus impresario Fred F. Trumble Floogle in the frenetic It's in the Bag!, a loose adaptation of Ilf and Petrov's novel The Twelve Chairs.
+Allen returned to Fox in 1952 for two final films: We're Not Married and O. Henry's Full House (in the "Ransom of Red Chief" sequence, deleted from the first-run theatrical release but later reinstated).

 Return to radio

 In 1945 The Fred Allen Show returned to NBC, Sunday nights at 8:30 p.m.
 EST. Standard Brands' Blue Bonnet Margarine and Tender Leaf Tea, and later, Ford Motor Company, were the sponsors for the rest of the show's run.
 (Texaco revived Texaco Star Theater in 1948 on radio, and more successfully on television, making an American icon out of star Milton Berle).

-Allen again made a few changes, including the singing DeMarco Sisters, to whom he'd been tipped by arranger-composer Gordon Jenkins.
+Allen again made a few changes, including the singing DeMarco Sisters to whom he had been tipped by arranger-composer Gordon Jenkins.
 "We did four years with Mr. Allen and got one thousand dollars a week," Gloria DeMarco remembered.
 "Sunday night was the best night on radio."
-Sunday night with Fred Allen seemed incomplete on any night listeners didn't hear the DeMarco Sisters, whose breezy, harmonious style became as familiar as their cheerfully sung "Mr. Al-len, Mr. Alll-llennnn" in the show's opening theme.
+Sunday night with Fred Allen seemed incomplete on any night that listeners did not hear the DeMarco Sisters, whose breezy, harmonious style became as familiar as their cheerfully sung "Mr. Al-len, Mr. Alll-llennnn" in the show's opening theme.
 During the theme's brief pause, Allen would say something like, "It isn't the mayor of Anaheim, Azusa, and Cucamonga, kiddies."
 That device became a signature for three of the four years.